 Not Including It in Change Management Process

-If you are training all employees on new processes, you are enacting a larger change process that involves changing your procedures, getting new equipment, or possibly adding new products and services.
+Your employee training plan should always be included in a larger change management process.
+Even if you are only training new employees, you are instituting a small change process that involves adding new staff and acclimating them to the company culture and its processes.If you are training all employees on new processes, you are enacting a larger change process that involves changing your procedures, getting new equipment, or possibly adding new products and services.
 You definitely need to include this training as part of a coordinate change management plan.